sportsbookguru/sportsbookguru.github.io/README.md

 </ul>

 #### Parlays
 A parlay is just a bet that combines 2 or more bets of any of the above types.
 If you place a 2-bet parlay, you are betting you will win Bet #1 AND Bet #2.
 If either of these bets loses in a parlay, you lose the entire bet.
-Beacuase of this, typically parlay's have higher payouts than if you were to just make each bet independently.
+Because of this, typically parlay's have higher payouts than if you were to just make each bet independently.

 ### Overview of Sportsbook Promos
-There are many different types of promos that sportsbooks offer.
+Many Sportbook Platforms offer promotional deals to entice participants to their sites.
+These promotions vary in terms and may change from time to time, and there are many different types of promos that sportsbooks offer.
 This section will give a quick intro to the different types of promos.
 The sections that follow will detail specific promos offered by different sportsboooks, and how best to capitalize on them.

 #### New User Promos
 New user promos are offered by almost all sportsbooks as an incentive to sign up for their book & download the app.
 These are one-time promotions offered to users when they first sign up for a specific sportsbook, and usually take one of three forms: